 There will be two exams during the semester, including a non-cumulative final exam.
 There will be no make-up exams.
 Exam content will consist of lectures, reading material, and any supplementary documents provided on the course website.
 Examinations may consist of multiple choice, true/false, short answer, matching, or problems.
-You will not need a scantron.
-Exams will be administered at the Sage Testing Center on the third floor of Sage Hall.
+If you need a scantron, I will let you know.
+When possible, exams will be administered at the Sage Testing Center on the third floor of Sage Hall.
 Begin early to orient yourself as to its location.
-Please remember that the testing center has cameras and you will be required to put all materials you bring in the provided cubbies.
+Please remember that the testing center has cameras and you will be required to put all materials in the provided cubbies.
 Please don't bring anything expensive like a cell phone / laptop that you don't wish to lose or have stolen.
 You cannot enter the testing center with anything.
-If calculators are required I will supply them.
+If calculators / scratch paper are required I will supply them.